galaxyproject/galaxy-hub/src/learn/screencasts/index.md

 ---
+title: Galaxy Screencasts and Demos
 ---
-# Galaxy Screencasts and Demos

 Screencasts are one of several ways to [learn](/src/learn/index.md) how to use Galaxy.
 These video tutorials cover many aspects of Galaxy, from simple tasks like uploading data, to complex analysis.

 Browse the screencasts at [http://vimeo.com/galaxyproject](http://vimeo.com/galaxyproject).